 Close-up of the magnetic wand lifting the cryovial cap.

-Grasp the metal stem with forceps [1] and quickly immerse the CL into WS1, swirling to unload follicles within 10 seconds [2, 3]
+Grasp the cap with attached CL carrier using the magnetic wand [1] and quickly immerse the CL into WS1, swirling to unload follicles within 10 seconds [2, 3]

 Talent grasping the metal stem with forceps.